mesfint/100-days-of-code/log.md

-# * 100 Days Of Code -Mesfin Tegegne Log
+#  100 Days Of Code -Mesfin Tegegne Log

-###P * Projects planned to be completed are from freecodecamp.com
+### Projects planned to be completed are from freecodecamp.com